The Office of the Procurement Ombud

 Information for federal suppliers

-- Mr. Alexander Jeglic has been re-appointed Procurement Ombudsman for a five-year term.
+- Mr. Alexander Jeglic has been re-appointed Procurement Ombud for a five-year term.

 How to: